Role-Based Permissions

 ## Getting Started

-### Basic Concepts
+### Basic concepts

-* **Role**: A set of permissions you assign to users (e.g., "Admin", "Moderator", "Viewer")
+* **Role**: a set of permissions you assign to users (for example "Admin", "Moderator", "Viewer").

-* **Permission**: A specific action like "create conversation" or "view user data"
+* **Permission**: a specific action like "create conversation" or "view user data".

 ## Working with Role APIs